-Strong and effective communication between managers and employees is essential in any organisation.
-Employees want to feel cared about and the good manager will be able to not only communicate with them their roles and responsibilities in the workplace but also make the effort to understand them as people.
+Strong and effective communication between managers and employees is essential in any organization.
+Employees want to feel cared about and a good manager will be able to not only communicate with them their roles and responsibilities in the workplace but also make the effort to understand them as people.
 Everyone is different and everyone will respond differently.
 The best managers are able to identify this and reflect it in the way they communicate on an individual level.

 We’ve also found managers are always grateful when they can use new tools to improve the way they communicate with employees.
-Teams who use Quinyx say the communication between staff and managers is easier and simpler, whether it’s in the form of booking shifts, applying for leave or simply sending messages.
+Teams who use Quinyx say the communication between staff and managers is easier and simpler, whether it’s in the form of booking shifts, applying for leave, or simply sending messages.

-So whether it’s improving communication through using new tools, instilling a positive culture, having well-informed employees or a mixture of all three, constantly working to have high levels of employee engagement will see businesses thrive, succeed and grow.
+So whether it’s improving communication through using new tools, instilling a positive culture, having well-informed employees, or a mixture of all three, constantly working to have high levels of employee engagement will see businesses thrive, succeed and grow.